JRScott812/ULINE-Game/README.md

 # ULINE Game
-A game where you guess the price of a randomly selected ULINE product.
+A web-extension game where you guess the price of a randomly selected ULINE product.